9 Aerospace Structures

 where F is the force, and A_c is the area of the cross-section over which the force acts.
 Stress has units of force per unit area, which is analogous to structural internal pressure.
 A force pulling on a structural member will cause it to elongate, which creates tensile stress.
 A force squeezing a member is called compressive stress.
 A structure subjected to forces from all sides is called bulk stress.

-(2) \begin{equation*} \epsilon = \frac{\Delta L}{L} \end{equation*}
+(2) \begin{equation*} \gamma = \frac{\Delta L}{L} \end{equation*}

 The stress produced in a structural member also depends on the stiffness of the material used for that member.
-Many materials exhibit a linear relationship between stress and strain up to a certain point, referred to as the proportional limit.
-This linear stress-strain relationship is known as Hooke’s Law, and the slope of the stress-strain curve is called the modulus of elasticity, given the symbol E, which is usually called Young’s modulus, i.e.,
+Many materials exhibit a linear elastic relationship between stress and strain, as shown in the figure below, at least up to a point referred to as the proportional limit.

-(3) \begin{equation*} E = \frac{\sigma}{\epsilon} \end{equation*}
+(3) \begin{equation*} E = \frac{\sigma}{\gamma} \end{equation*}

 A structural member in an airframe has a cross-sectional area of 3.2 cm2 and is 1.3 m long.
 A tensile force of 0.51 kN is applied to the member, causing it to elongate by 0.21 mm.
-Assuming the material is elastic, determine the stress and strain in the member.
+Assuming the material is perfectly elastic, determine the stress and strain in the member.

 The stress is given by